 How To Fill Out The Connecticut Certificate of Organization

-When forming an LLC in Connecticut, you first need to file the Certificate of Organization (referred to as the Articles of Organization in some states) with the Connecticut Secretary of the State.
-This is a legal document that officially launches your new LLC into existence.
-After filing, the business can obtain an Employer Identification Number (EIN), state tax number, open a bank account, and register for business licenses.
+When forming an LLC in Connecticut, you will need to file the Certificate of Organization (referred to as the Articles of Organization in some states) with the Connecticut Secretary of the State, Business Services Division.

 The first screen that comes asks whether a fee was paid to reserve a business name.
-Reserving a name is optional.
+Reserving a name is optional and not super common.

 In addition to the name being unique, the name must include a business entity designator.
 Allowed entity designators include: